Wan-Chuan Kao Associate Professor of English and Chair of the Medieval and Renaissance Studies Program

 Wan-Chuan Kao works on the late Middle Ages and its resonances in the contemporary world across Western and non-Western milieus.
 His research and teaching are grounded in his commitment to rigorous theorization and historicization: the unflinching pursuit of aesthetic responses, critical intuitions, close investigations, and transformative perspectives.

 His first book, White Before Whiteness in the Late Middle Ages (forthcoming from Manchester University Press), examines premodern figurations of whiteness both bodily and non-somatic.
 His research has been supported by fellowships from the Folger Institute, the North American Conference on British Studies, and the Lenfest Grants.

-Wan-Chuan serves on the advisory board of the journal Exemplaria: Medieval, Early Modern, Theory; the Executive Committee for the MLA Chaucer Forum; and the Executive Council of the International Piers Plowman Society; and the Review Board of the journal Speculum (esp. medieval English literature).
+Wan-Chuan serves on the advisory board of the journal Exemplaria: Medieval, Early Modern, Theory; the Executive Committee for the MLA Chaucer Forum; the Executive Council of the International Piers Plowman Society; and the Review Board of the journal Speculum (esp. medieval English literature).
 He has also served on various committees of the Medieval Academy of America, the New Chaucer Society, and the Medievalists of Color.
 In the classroom and the profession at large, Wan-Chuan strives for equity of access to sustainable support, inclusion of historically underrepresented voices, and diversity beyond institutional norms.

 Ph.D., The Graduate Center, CUNY